nus-cs2113-AY2425S1/ip/docs/README.md

 Format: `deadline DESCRIPTION /by TIME`

--  The parameter `TIME` is stored as a String, any date and timeformat can be used
+-  The parameter `TIME` is stored as a String, any date and time format can be used

 Examples:
 - `deadline report /by 12th November`